aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 The TrackRevisions feature makes revisions instead of real DOM changes.
 But the revisions themselves are separate.
 For example, If you delete any paragraph, Aspose.Words make it as a revision, marking it as deletion, instead of deleting it.

-In addition, Aspose.Words enables you to check if an object was inserted, deleted, or changed formatting using the [IsDeleteRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_isdeleterevision), [IsFormatRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_isformatrevision), [IsInsertRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_isinsertrevision), [IsMoveFromRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_isformatrevision), and [IsMoveToRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_ismovetorevision) properties.
+In addition, Aspose.Words allows you to check if an object was inserted, deleted, or changed formatting using the [IsDeleteRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_isdeleterevision), [IsFormatRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_isformatrevision), [IsInsertRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_isinsertrevision), [IsMoveFromRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_isformatrevision), and [IsMoveToRevision](https://apireference.aspose.com/words/cpp/class/aspose.words.inline#get_ismovetorevision) properties.

 {{% alert color="primary" %}}